he-nz/he-nz/README.md

 ###

 <p align="left">Hi 👋, I'm Henrique!
-A System analysis & development student from Brazil.<br><br>- 🔭 I am looking for my first job opportunity.
+A System analysis and development student from Brazil.<br><br>- 🔭 I am looking for my first job opportunity.
 My dream is to one day work with CyberSecurity.<br>- 📚  I'm currently learning Python and programming logic.</p>

 ###